DotNetToscana/See4Me/README.md

 # Introducing See4Me

-*See4Me* A cross-platform app to 'see' the world using [Microsoft Cognitive Services](https://www.microsoft.com/cognitive-services).
+*See4Me* is a cross-platform app to 'see' the world using [Microsoft Cognitive Services](https://www.microsoft.com/cognitive-services).
 Simply point the smartphone and tap: in a few instants the app will describe and speak what it sees -- from scenes to objects to people with age and emotion.
 The app is also able to automatically translate descriptions using [Microsoft Bing Translator](https://www.microsoft.com/en-us/translator/products.aspx).

 **Getting started**